Heritage Sheep

 ST. CROIX SHEEP

 The St. Croix is a North American sheep breed that’s part of the Caribbean Hair sheep family.
-Caribbean Hair sheep were developed from West African hair sheep and a few European wooled sheep that were brought to the Caribbean beginning in the 1600s.
-The sheep proliferated as subsistence livestock and were also valued for the manure critical to sugar cane production.
+Hair sheep likely came from West Africa in the 1500s, brought along as a food source on slave ships.
+St. Croix were developed when these West African hair sheep were crossed with a few European wool-sheep breeds that were brought to the Caribbean beginning in the 1600s.
+The sheep proliferated as subsistence livestock and were also valued for their manure which was critical to sugar cane production.

 St. Croix Sheep